mrochon/b2csamples/README.md

 ## UserName with batch user upload

 [Sample policies](https://github.com/mrochon/b2csamples/tree/master/Policies/UserName) with user journeys supporting B2C tenants in which users are/were created using Graph batch upload.

+## Email and user id user signup/in
+[Custom journeys allowing a local user to use an email address and a user id](https://github.com/mrochon/b2csamples/tree/master/Policies/EmailAndUserId) to sign in.
+At signup, the user verifies an email address and enters a user id.
+At signin, the user can use either (with same password).
+Useful for applications which do not want to disclose users emails to others accessing the app, yet identify user specific data by a unique identifier created by the user.
+Chat or blogging sites are examples of these applications.